Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes: Strong -growth and (relaxed) gaps -growth

-The first setting for which the gaps $(m, r)$-growth property holds is when feasible region is compact and the objective satisfies a Hölderian error bound.
+A simple setting for which the gaps $(m, r)$-growth property holds is when the feasible region is compact and the objective satisfies a Hölderian error bound.
 The following result that gives sufficient conditions for gaps $(m, r)$-growth is analogous to Proposition~\ref{prop:exterior} and Proposition~\ref{prop:unif_heb} which give sufficient conditions for strong and weak growth.
-Observe that this result is affine invariant as all of our previous developments.
+Observe that this result is affine-invariant as all of our previous developments.